Zal Yanovsky

-Zalman Yanovsky (December 19, 1944 – December 13, 2002) was a Canadian folk-rock musician.
-Born in Toronto, he was the son of political cartoonist Avrom Yanovsky and teacher Nechama Yanovsky (née Gemeril), who died in 1958.
+Zalman Yanovsky (December 19, 1944 – December 13, 2002) was a Canadian folk-rock musician and restaurateur.
+Born in Toronto, he was the son of political cartoonist Avrom Yanovsky and teacher Nechama Yanovsky (née Gemeril).
 He played lead guitar and sang for the Lovin' Spoonful, a rock band which he founded with John Sebastian in 1964.

+In 1967, he left the Lovin' Spoonful and was replaced by Jerry Yester.
+Yanovsky released a solo album in 1968 titled Alive and Well in Argentina.
+In 1971, he retired from music and became a restaurateur, opening his own restaurant in 1979 and writing cookbooks.
+He continued to perform occasionally.

-He was inducted into the Canadian Music Hall of Fame in 1996.
-He was also inducted into the Rock and Roll Hall of Fame in 2000 as a member of the Lovin’ Spoonful.
-He was married to actress Jackie Burroughs, with whom he had one daughter, Zoe.
+Yanovsky was inducted into the Canadian Music Hall of Fame in 1996.
+He was also inducted into the Rock and Roll Hall of Fame in 2000 as a member of the Lovin' Spoonful.